By Subvertadown

 (Note again that the final probability is very close to 0.
 You’re very unlikely to survive.)

 Although these numbers don’t directly get us to calculating average survival time, they get us halfway there.
-We will use them to find the probability of stopping at each individual time point.
-There are two ways to get this probability of stopping: (1) use the incremental changes in the above curve (the “derivative”), or (2) directly calculate the probability of losing at each point.
-Let’s do the second method:
+We will use them to find the probability of losing at each time point— not earlier or later.
+There are two ways to get this probability of stopping: (1) from the incremental changes in the above curve (the “derivative”), or (2) from directly calculating the probability of losing at each point.

-The probability of stopping at week 3 is: getting past week 2 (64% as calculated above) times the same 20%: 12.8%.
+• The probability of stopping at week 3 is: getting past week 2 (64% as in the above chart) multiplied by the same 20%: 12.8%.

 Note that the most likely week to fail is week 1.
 That’s because you are 100% expected to make it to week 1, whereas all later weeks carry the risk that you won’t even make it there to exert your chance of failing.